 This is a continuation of a transcript of a Webinar hosted by InetSoft in September 2010 entitled "Designing a Good Dashboard."
 The speaker is Mark Flaherty, Vice President of Marketing at InetSoft.Mark Flaherty (MF): A good example is getting business intelligence on individual customers.
 You can understand their entire purchase behavior history.
 You can see what they purchase, and this is how drilling down can help close more deals, close them more quickly, generate cross selling opportunities and increase revenues.
 When you understand that this is what you can do, for the individual sales rep, first you summarize the information so it’s understandable to him or her.
 Then it should be intuitive where to drill down to help make the specific decision.

-Read how InetSoft was ranked #1 in three feature capabilities in Gartner's Magic Quadrant report.
+Read how InetSoft was scored by customers in Gartner's Survey Analysis report.

 When you start offering a dashboard initially, you want to create a team that has a lot of expertise.
 Someone should be very experienced with dashboard intelligence, in the ideal world, in your organization.
 You also want to have a business analyst who responsible for collecting the requirements of the key performance indicators.
 And of course, you want the people who will be using the dashboard.
 Lastly you are going to have to work with the database team as well to make sure there are actual data behind these KPIs.
 With regard to the infrastructure, you need an IT team to work with, to make sure that database is ready to go, to establish the networking system, whatever the case may be.